-Two Class 2 adjustments are included in this application.
+Three Class 2 adjustments are included in this application.
 One adjustment will reduce the applicable setback from the abutting residentially zoned property to the north from 10 feet to 6 feet.
 The other adjustment will reduce the setback that applies to the vehicular use area along the southern property boundary from 10 feet to 4.67 feet.
-The included adjustments require reducing the applicable standards by more than 20%.
-Therefore, two Class 2 adjustments are necessary and included in this application.
+The third will position the vision clearance area to place the required 50-foot leg along the intersecting street described under SRC 805.005(b)(1)(B) along the intersecting street (40th Place SE).
+The included adjustments require modifying the applicable standards by more than 20%.
+Therefore, three Class 2 adjustments are necessary and included in this application.